KaiserWerk/primordius/README.md

 ``NewWithReload()`` sets up a configuration-reloading routine in the background which is called at the supplied interval.

 The next step is to set up the desired sources.
-There are 5 default sources you can create directly on the Primordius struct:
+There are some default sources you can create directly on the Primordius struct:

 ```golang